Garden-AI/garden/docs/user_guide/tutorial.md

     ^^^^^^^^
 ```

+!!! info

-If garden-ai is running but it is reporting issues with Docker, [look at our Docker troubleshooting guide.](docker.md#troubleshooting-your-installation)
+    If `garden-ai docker check` reports issues with Docker, [look at our Docker troubleshooting guide.](docker.md#troubleshooting-your-installation)

 ### Step 1: Create a Garden

 Gardens are collections of related machine learning models that you can curate.
-A chemist might create a garden of interatomic potential predictiors that use different frameworks and architectures.
+A chemist might create a garden of interatomic potential predictiors to compare different frameworks and architectures.

-We will just make a simple garden that we'll add our model to later.
+Create a simple garden so you can add your model to it later.

 ```
 garden-ai garden create \